 • 2 Hyatt points per $1 spent restaurants, on airlines tickets purchased directly from the airlines, on local transit and commuting and on fitness club and gym memberships

-• Plus an additional 25,000 Hyatt points after you spend a total of $6,000 on purchases within the first 6 months of account opening
+• Plus an additional 30,000 Hyatt points by earning 2X points on up to $15,000 in purchases within the first 6 months of account opening

 |• 5 Hyatt hotels where the annual free night rocks||• Compare it here|

-The Chase World of Hyatt card is enough for 2 free nights – award rooms are 20,000 Hyatt points per night.
+The World of Hyatt Credit Card is enough for 2 free nights – award rooms are 20,000 Hyatt points per night.
 If you spend in the bonus categories, you can get that 3rd free night that much faster.

 |• The best card for beginners||• Compare it here|

-The Chase Sapphire Preferred is an excellent entry-level card, with a bonus that can get you 2 free nights a the Hyatt Ziva Puerto Vallarta – because you can transfer Chase Ultimate Rewards points to Hyatt at 1:1 ratio.
+The Chase Sapphire Preferred® Card is an excellent entry-level card, with a bonus that can get you 2 free nights a the Hyatt Ziva Puerto Vallarta – because you can transfer Chase Ultimate Rewards points to Hyatt at 1:1 ratio.

 |• 3 Chase Ultimate Rewards points per $1 on the first $150,000 spent on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines each account anniversary year